Skip navigation

 Whale sharks are ovoviviparous.
 This is known from a single pregnant female that was caught in 1995 off the coast of Taiwan.
 Inside the uterus of this female, which was nicknamed “megamamma supreme”, scientists found over 300 embryos, far exceeding the highest number found in any other shark.
 Interestingly, many of these embryos were at different stages of development – some were still in their egg cases whilst others had emerged but were still in the uterus.
 This may signify that females are able to store a male’s sperm, selectively fertilising her eggs over a prolonged period.

 It is thought that whale sharks are born between 40 – 60cm but strangely there are very few recorded sightings of individuals below 3m and it is not known where they spend their time before reaching this size.
 One notable exception to this is a whale shark that was found by fishermen in the Philippines in 2009.
 The shark measured just 38cm.
-To see a video of this encounter, click here

-A 38cm whale shark found in the Philippines. (c)WWF
+38cm long whale shark found in Philippines

-The fact that so little is known about where whale sharks are born and spend the first few years of life highlights the importance of the research being conducted in Galapagos.
+The fact that so little is known about where whale sharks are born and spend their first few years of life highlights the importance of the research being conducted in Galapagos.
 If their pupping grounds can be located, protected and monitored, the long-term conservation of this species will be much more secure.

 Related articles